waggle-sensor/pywaggle/docs/writing-a-plugin.md

 # open an rtsp stream
 camera = Camera("rtsp://camera-server/v0.mp4")

-# open a camera by device id (when plugin runs on a node)s
+# open a camera by device id (when plugin runs on a node)
 camera = Camera("bottom_camera")
 ```